Courts in Germany

 constitute the negligence in question is avoided.

 Once, however, the existence of the debt is assumed or established, the question is 'Has it been paid' In all the

-the injury of which the whole sum complains ?
-Has he been legally negligent ?
-Negligence (carelessness) in its
+the injury of which the whole sum complains.
+It has been legally negligent, and negligence (carelessness) in its

 legal sense means failure to take such reasonable care as a reasonable man placed in the position of the defendant